AdarWa/OrangeAllianceDataset/README.md

 # Orange Alliance Dataset

 Welcome to the Orange Alliance Dataset repository.
-This dataset contains valuable information for analyzing and understanding various aspects of the FTC(FIRST Tech Challenge) game.
+This dataset contains valuable information for analyzing and understanding various aspects of the FTC(FIRST Tech Challenge) game and teams.

 ## Table of Contents